Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 0xa6ead154167d2e712936b8ebc22b66903c46047c,v0.5.17+commit.d19bba13
 ```

-We can then fetch the bytecode for each contract using JSON-RPC, and we'll prune pushed bytes from the bytecode since they make pattern discovery more complicated.
+We can then fetch the bytecode for each contract using JSON-RPC, and we will prune pushed bytes from the bytecode since they make pattern discovery more complicated.
 For example, `0x60 0x80 0x60 0x40` (`PUSH1 0x80 PUSH1 0x40`) would become `0x60 0x60` (`PUSH1 PUSH1`).

 ### 2. Data Classification

-Now that we have a list of contracts and their bytecode, we'll use the known heuristics to classify the contracts, and then compare the results to the actual compiler version to determine the accuracy of our initially known heuristics.
+Now that we have a list of contracts and their bytecode, we will use the known heuristics to classify the contracts, and then compare the results to the actual compiler version to determine the accuracy of our initially known heuristics.

 <details>
     <summary>View `detect_compiler.rs`</summary>